Blog / Car

 The team has busted at least five major syndicates over the past six years.

 Typically, CAD officers uncover sophisticated operations, sometimes with over 100 people acting as recruiters, vehicle suppliers, drivers and fake passengers.
 These groups rely on making sure that their victims become the party at fault in a carefully staged accident; responsible for footing the bill for any repairs and medical treatment that result from the accident.
-A popular scam involves staging an accident, then forcing victims to claim on their car insurance, often under the pretense of car repair or personal injury fees.
+A popular scam involves staging an accident, then forcing victims to claim on their car insurance, often under the pretence of car repair or personal injury fees.

 Scam accident leads to arrest